Registration: General Information

-- Incomplete to final grade past the 10-week deadline of the subsequent semester
+- Incomplete to final grade changes submitted after the tenth week deadline of the subsequent semester,

-- Any grade change that is past the four academic semester deadline
+- Any other grade change that is past the four academic semester deadline.

-A student may file for Readmission if he or she has been separated from the college for at least one academic semester and has a Grade Point Average (GPA) of less than 2.0.
-To apply for Readmission, the student must have passed the reading, writing and mathematics skills tests prior to filing for Readmission.
-Further, the student must provide documentation documenting the reasons for their prior poor academic progress and supporting reasons for future academic progress.
+A student must file for readmission if he or she has been separated from the college for at least one academic semester and has a GPA of less than 2.0.
+To apply for readmission, the student must have passed the reading, writing and mathematics skills tests prior to filing for readmission.

 Retroactive Leave of Absence

-A student may petition for a Retroactive Leave of Absence for a particular semester.
-The student must request to withdraw from all courses in that semester and submit documentation of an extenuating circumstance causing the missed withdrawal deadline.
+A student may petition for a Retroactive Leave of Absence from a particular semester.
+The student must request to withdraw from all courses in that semester.

-A student may petition to change grades of WF, WN, WU, FAB, FIN or INC to W, or to assign a grade of W in a course during the current semester for which the 10-week deadline has passed.
-The student must submit a letter of attendance signed by the instructor and documentation of an exceptional circumstance supporting explaining the extenuating circumstance that kept the student from petitioning for withdrawal before the published deadline.
-A student who wishes to withdraw from an entire semester must petition for a Retroactive Leave of Absence (see above).
+A student may petition to change grades of WF, WN, WU, FIN or INC to W, or to assign a grade of W in a course during the current semester for which the tenth week deadline has passed.
+The academic department must certify the student's last date of class attendance, and student must provide evidence of the extenuating circumstance that prevented official withdrawal by the deadline.

-A student may petition to elect a pass/fail option after the 10-week deadline or rescind a pass/fail option after the last day of classes for a particular semester.
+A student may petition to elect a pass/fail option after the 10-week deadline, or to rescind a pass/fail option after the last day of classes for a particular semester.
 The student must submit supporting documentation of an exceptional circumstance causing the missed deadline.

 Waiver of Degree Requirements

-A student may petition to have any of the following requirements waived or substituted:
+A student may petition for any of the following deviations from published degree requirements:

 - Waiver of the major residency requirement.